 - An increased ability to reflect on and analyse their clinical practice

-Scholarship placements are offered in the areas of Paediatrics, Alcohol and other Drugs, Aboriginal Health and Palliative Care.
+Scholarship placements are offered in the areas of Paediatrics, Addiction Medicine, Aboriginal Health, Geriatric Medicine and Palliative Care.

 Primary Care Diabetes Educator Scholarship and credentialing support program